himxnshu/Dice-game/README.md

 # Dice-game
-I have made a dice game. it includes HTML,CSS AND JS.
+I have made a dice game.
+It includes HTML,CSS AND JS.
 Hope u like it